 Demonstrative pronouns point to specific things and sometimes show whether something is near or far.
-They help you replace nouns and make sentences clearer and shorter.
+They help listeners know exactly what you mean.

 Basic Demonstrative Pronouns

-The basic French demonstrative pronouns are celui, celle, ceux and celles, and they agree in gender and number with the noun they replace.
-Each one can be followed by a suffix like -ci or -là to show more precisely whether you mean something near or far.
+The basic demonstrative pronouns in French are celui, celle, ceux and celles, and they agree in gender and number with the thing they point to.

 Examples